Part 1 – Medications For Osteoarthritis

 Platelet-Rich Plasma (PRP) for the Treatment of OA

-More recently, regenerative medicine advocates have suggested the injection of platelet-rich plasma (PRP) for the treatment of OA.
+More recently, orthobiologics advocates have suggested the injection of platelet-rich plasma (PRP) for the treatment of OA.
 A recent study (Filardo T, et al, AM J S Sport Med 2015, July; 43 (7): 1575-1582) reported similar improvement in function and symptom reduction with PRP injection when compared to hyaluronic acid (viscosupplementation).
 Please see our separate blog regarding this exciting new therapy.

 If you live or you are visiting the Lehigh Valley region, including Allentown, Bethlehem, and Easton areas and you are suffering from an acute or painful neurologic or musculoskeletal condition, consider making an appointment by calling (610) 954-9400 or schedule a doctor’s visit Online.